Ship shape for 2019

 Topping the list of high-profile cases in 2018 is Owens v Owens, which highlighted why a reform of divorce law and a ‘no fault’ divorce is necessary.

 In this case, the Supreme Court rejected Tini Owens’ appeal, which meant she will have to stay married to her estranged husband until 2020.
 She was unable to prove that their relationship had broken down as a result of unreasonable behaviour and didn’t establish any other grounds for divorce.
-“Until there is a change in law and a move to so called “no-fault divorce,” these petitions will run the risk that ‘behaviour’ is considered to be reasonable.
-Reasonableness of is an entirely subjective concept”, said Lucy Bridger, solicitor at RadcliffesLeBrasseur.
+“Until there is a change in law and a move to so called “no-fault divorce,” it seems that behaviour petitions will always run the risk that the behaviour relied upon is considered to be reasonable in the context of the parties’ marriage.
+Reasonableness of the behaviour complained of is an entirely subjective concept", said Lucy Bridger, solicitor at RadcliffesLeBrasseur.

 Get your facts straight